 Further, respondents can note exactly what they would expect for a given price, whether it’s a lifetime guarantee, monthly support or free updates.

-For the best and most accurate market research, these questions should always be asked separately.
+For the best and most accurate Market Test, these questions should always be asked separately.
 Asking for strong points of your innovation validates what makes it relevant, unique and valuable — conversely, asking for potential weaknesses puts a light on any potential blind spots missed by product developers that could turn away buyers.

-Good market research questions produce generous comments, essential feedback, awareness of potential defects and often-needed validation and confidence.
+Good Market Test questions produce generous comments, essential feedback, awareness of potential defects and often-needed validation and confidence.
 Not to mention, it’s a valuable opportunity to spread the word about your product to potential buyers.

 So what are you waiting for?